thelia/thelia.github.io/en/documentation/templates/smarty/introduction.md

 The `default` templates provides guidelines and good practices to build a Thelia template.

 [Template inheritance](content.html#template-inheritance-from-thelia-24) is available from Thelia 2.4.
+You can now create a new template, and redefine only the required files instead of copying the whole template.

 ## Structure of a template ##